bterwijn/invocation_tree/README.md

 The breadth-first algorithm works and gives us the shortest path to a goal state, but to do that it uses a lot of memory to store each generation and all jugs states it has seen.
 Now we also want an algorithm that uses much less memory.

-**exercise6:** Write a recursive solver for the Jugs puzzle that uses less memory by searching for the solution in a depth-first manner.
+**exercise6:** Write a recursive solver for the Jugs Puzzle that uses less memory by searching for the solution in a depth-first manner.

-- A solution may not have the same jugs state multiple times (this avoids infinite loops).
+- A solution may not have the same jugs state multiple times (this also avoids infinite loops).
 - It is not necessary to find the shortest path to a goal state (like breadth-first does).

 **solution exercise6:** First try it yourself, but we give the [solution](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/jugs_depth_first.py) here for comparison: